abhinavvv03/Rubber-Duckey/Payload---WiFi-key-grabber.md

 4. Removed the space as delimiter
 5. Added the STRING set A="%A:~1%" to be able to use SSID's with spaces as well
 6. Removed .txt extensions, made variables and file names lower case, removed unnecessary text from log and added some more comments
+7. Added some spaces, quote interferance; sometimes 'Ä' instead of '"A'

 ### Suggestions;
 **If you have any suggestions, write them down here.**